-Sewage generated in the 407 West Employment Area Land Use Plans has been assessed and compared to the WWMP.
-The design criteria that the Region has utilized in the WWMP are used in this analysis.
+In this section sewage generated in the 407 West Employment Area Land Use Plans has been assessed and compared to the Master Plan.
+The design criteria that the Region has utilized in the Master Plan are used in this analysis.
 To develop the estimated sewage generation, the system design criteria is first set out and then applied to the proposed development statistics from Figure 3.1.

-The Region's wastewater system criteria are as follows in Table 8.1:
+The Region's wastewater system criteria is as follows: